MSCA-DN-Digital-Finance/WP5_Sustainable_Finance/README.md

 ## Objectives
 The WP will focus on combining traditional investment approaches with ESG insights.
 	5.1.
 To answer the main research questions on incorporating ESG considerations into investment process and portfolio construction.
 	5.2.
-To demonstrate the recommender system, green AI credit scoring and ABMs through use cases (SWE, RAI, DEL, INT).
+To demonstrate the recommender system, green AI credit scoring and ABMs through use cases (SWE, RAI, DEL).
 	5.3.
 To disseminate the knowledge through open source implementations, validated by FRA, ECB, ARC

 ## Description